MicrosoftDocs/azure-devops-docs/docs/repos/git/branch-policies.md

 #### Are the required code reviewer paths case-sensitive?

-No, branch policies aren't case-sensitive at this time.
+No, branch policies aren't case-sensitive.

-#### How can I configure multiple users as required reviewers, but only require that one of them approve?
+#### How can I configure multiple users as required reviewers, but require only one of them to approve?

 You can [add the users to a group](../../organizations/security/add-users-team-project.md), and then add the group as a reviewer.
-Any member of the group can then approve for the group to meet the policy requirement.
+Any member of the group can then approve to meet the policy requirement.

-#### I have the exempt from policy permission set, why am I still seeing policy failures in the pull request status?
+#### I have the exempt from policy permission.
+Why do I still see policy failures in the pull request status?

-The configured policies are still evaluated when you add changes to a pull request.
-Policies apply even for users that are exempt from policy enforcement.
-For exempt users, policy status is advisory only and doesn't block completion of the pull request.
+Configured policies are still evaluated for pull request changes.
+For users that are exempt from policy enforcement, the reported policy status is advisory only.
+If the exempt user approves, the failure status doesn't block pull request completion.

 ## Related articles